In the News

 2.)
 Lane County Parks has signed a 1 year lease to take over maintenance at the North Jetty Park from the Department of State Lands.
 Over the next year, LCP hopes to learn more about how the public is currently using the park, what improvements need to be made, what amenities the public may want to see created, and any other concerns.
 After 1 year, the Lane County Commissioners will decide whether or not to take control of the park long term.

 Public input is currently being collected on North Jetty Park.
-Click here to fill out Lane County Park’s survey.

 May 2019